canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

-# How to Setup an IPv6-Only Cluster
+# How to set up an IPv6-Only Cluster

 An IPv6-only Kubernetes cluster operates exclusively using IPv6 addresses, without support for IPv4.
 This configuration is ideal for environments that